tlinnet/pICalculax/README.md

 print(pIpred)
 ```

-## Interactive session with DISPLAY
+## Jupyter Notebook example with image
 The peptides can be loaded from a SDfile. <br>
 *Example usage of the pICalculax for pI prediction of unmodified and modified peptides*